-Although for the year ended December 31, 2017, the Agency did not maintain a significant equity position in investment pool activities, it is the policy of the Agency to invest only in highly rated securities to the extent practicable and where applicable by law.
+For the year ended December 31, 2018, the Agency did not maintain a significant equity position in investment pool activities.
+It is the policy of the Agency to invest only in highly rated securities to the extent practicable and where applicable by law.